Design a shared LLM platform with tenant-scoped state, quota enforcement, adapter routing, KV accounting, and measured GPU utilization.

 2cross_tenant_hit: FalseThe prefill phase processes the input prompt to build the initial KV cache.
 It's compute-intensive but doesn't generate tokens.
 The decode phase generates output tokens one at a time.
 It's memory-intensive but uses less compute.

-Without scheduling controls, a long prefill from one merchant can delay decode operations from others.
+Without scheduling controls, a long prefill from one tenant can delay decode operations from others.
 Chunked prefill (studied in Sarathi-Serve[10]) breaks long prompts into bounded chunks so decode work from other requests can be scheduled between prefill chunks.

 When admitted work approaches its KV budget, the scheduler may reject, queue, or preempt requests according to the published service policy.
 A priority tier can permit an enterprise request to displace best-effort work, but the choice must be metered and observable rather than hidden.